EEA-sensors/parallel-non-linear-gaussian-smoothers/README.md

 References
 ----------

-[1] S. Särkkä. *Bayesian Filtering and Smoothing.*  In: Cambridge University Press 2013.
+[1] S. Särkkä and A. F. García-Fernández. *Temporal Parallelization of Bayesian Smoothers.* In: IEEE Transactions on Automatic Control 2020.

-[2] S Särkkä and A. F. García-Fernández. *Temporal Parallelization of Bayesian Smoothers.* In: IEEE Transactions on Automatic Control 2020.
+[2] F. Yaghoobi and A. Corenflos and S. Hassan and S. Särkkä. *Temporal Parallelization of Bayesian Smoothers.*